cdaylward/pathname/README.md

 # pathname

-A very small and simple collection of functions for manipulating POSIX pathnames.
+A very small and simple collection of C++ functions for manipulating POSIX pathnames.
 It operates on the honor system and does not make any file system related system calls or perform Dot-Dot resolution.
 It's just string munging.

 join(paths...) works as you would expect: